rostro36/Notes/Big Data/Week 03/03_questions.md

 	![Block write](../images/03_write.PNG)

 - How is the distance computed?
-	- The distance is the amount of network hops you have to make to the replica and the replica back to you.
+	- The distance is the amount of network hops you have to make to the replica.
 		- 0, if both on same node.
 		- 2, different nodes on same rack
 		- 4, different racks, same datacenter